-Something that many of us have been asking ourselves is just how to go plastic free when it seems like plastic is everywhere.
+Something that many of us have been asking ourselves is just how to go plastic-free.

-Thankfully Caroline Jones, author of How to Go Plastic Free* (affiliate link) which has recently been published through Carlton Books, is here today with a great guest post on some of the ways that she is going plastic-free, and some great ideas for us.
+Thankfully Caroline Jones, author of How to Go Plastic-Free* (affiliate link) which has recently been published through Carlton Books, is here today.
+She has a great guest post on some of the ways that she is going plastic-free, as well as some great ideas for us.

 Take it away Caroline!

 My New Year’s resolution this year – and one I hope to keep going long past January – has been to try extra hard to cut down on my plastic waste.
 Having spent a big chunk of last year researching and writing my book entitled: How to Go Plastic-Free, I realised that even though I’m an avid recycler and plastic avoider, there’s still a lot more I could be doing to make a difference.

 But what’s the problem with plastic?